hubmeister/Zabbix/README.md

 ./auth-zabbix.pl
 Authentication successful.
 Auth ID: 847eced3a0d1436118c3e714ca7552d0

+The auth-zabbix.pl script can be found in the AddingUsers folder of this repo.

 Next the assumption is you would like to add the users to a specif group so the script list-users-groups.pl will list out all the groups on the Zabbix server.